 “When asked for his opinion on the matter, Pope Francis offered a unique take: that our careless attitude toward things we no longer need has spread past material possessions.
 The way we treat those on the edge of our society is all the proof we need to see that he is right – the elderly, left to fade into an undignified end; those with disabilities, left to struggle until they can no longer cope; the homeless, left to scavenge for our cast-offs, as if we can offer nothing else.
 The invisibility of those we have no use for shows how much the consumer mindset has poisoned our humanity.
 We simply throw away people we think we don’t need, whilst keeping those who promote this toxic ideal.”

 Kit ends her piece saying, “indifference and selfishness are the only true drivers of this throwaway culture – so maybe it’s time for a change of heart.”
+Read her full article here.

 These essays are just a small glimpse into the audaciousness of young people and how they demand change.
 They also reflect a maturity of introspection, looking closely in the mirror and asking themselves how they can make changes too.
 Maureen Onwunali submitted a powerful spoken word poem for the competition which touched upon changing shopping habits: “Ordering next day delivery for a one day event… that fast fashion with fading fabric filling your closet with trends, that textile waste tailored to your taste”.

 I’d encourage readers to listen to the words of our young people – be encouraged, challenged and inspired!
-Read all our winning articles and videos from the competition here.

 Faith and action